Blueface: Boxing career

 In June 2021, Blueface announced he had signed to fight for the Bare Knuckle Fighting Championship.
 He made his debut in a special gloved match against TikToker Kane Trujillo on July 23, 2021, at BKFC 19.
 Blueface defeated Trujillo via unanimous decision after three rounds.

 Blueface was originally set to have two bouts in 2022.
 The first bout was supposed to be a MF-professional bout against FaZe Temperrr as the co-feature on MF & DAZN: X Series 001 on August 27 in London, but was cancelled after an altercation he had with his girlfriend prior to the bout was made public.
 The second bout was supposed to be an exhibition bout against Swaggy P as the co-feature bout to Austin McBroom vs. AnEsonGib on September 10 in Los Angeles, California, but was cancelled after Blueface was denied his license.

 In April 2023, Blueface fought English TikToker Ed Matthews as a "wildcard bout" on the High Stakes Tournament Quarter-Finals undercard at Wembley Arena in London, England.
 Blueface defeated Matthews via technical knockout in the fifth round.

+In March 2026, Blueface returned to the ring after a three year hiatus to fight internet personality Chibu in an exhibition bout as the headliner for Adin Ross' BrandRisk 13.
+The bout took place at the BrandRisk Warehouse in Miami, Florida, with Chibu winning by unanimous decision after 6 rounds.After the fight, the promoter, Adin Ross, publicly claimed that Blueface breached his contract and announced that Blueface is being fined $100,000 and will not be paid for his fight.

 Legal issues

-In 2018, after a man tried to rob him at a gas station in Newhall, California, Porter shot at the suspect's car, and was later arrested and charged with shooting at an occupied vehicle, a felony in the state of California.
+In 2018, Porter shot at a man who tried to rob him at a gas station in Newhall, California.
+Porter later was arrested and charged with shooting at an occupied vehicle, a felony in the state of California.
 Porter was released on $69,000 bail on November 18.

 Porter was arrested in February 2019 for felony gun possession after law enforcement recovered a loaded, unregistered handgun in his possession.

 On November 15, 2022, Porter was arrested on charges of attempted murder and shooting in Las Vegas, Nevada, on October 8 of that year.
 He was imprisoned in the Clark County Detention Center.
 On October 2, 2023, he was sentenced to three years probation, with a possible two-to-five year prison sentence if he violates probation.
 On January 12, 2024, Porter was arrested for violating his probation.
 In August 2024, Porter was sentenced to four years in prison, stemming from a battery incident in 2021 and probation violation.
 On November 3, 2025, Porter was released from prison after a two-year sentence.